Based on the graph above, digital marketing has taken off while trade shows have been declining.

 This is similar to trade shows and journalists.

-Trade shows aren’t dead and it won’t be in our lifetime.
+Trade shows aren’t dead and they won’t be in our lifetime.
 The only time, it will become irrelevant is when:

 Holograms are the closest thing to replicating a face-to-face human connection but I don’t see them becoming mainstream anytime soon.